fefed/Agar.io/README.md

 *to add and test your code*

 This commit mainly:
-The view scale changes slowly when divide
-Try to make player's ball enabled to swallow this player's own ball
-  but not done
-Try to do some other optimization to move and change scale of balls and view etc. smoothly
-  but not succeed
+preparations for network
+client and server source code introduced
+  but now applied yet
+  using boost.asio

 ## And things to be done:
-**MAYBE WE ARE GOING TO USE ASIO BOOST?**
+**WE ARE GOING TO USE ASIO BOOST**
-**MAYBE WE ARE GOING TO USE GRPC?**
 network
 room scene for online play
 choose play mode (free or team etc.)